Heleonix/Heleonix.Reporting/README.md

-# Heleonix.Reporting.Trx
+# Heleonix.Reporting
-The .NET CLI tool to generate html reports from trx files
+The .NET CLI tool to generate human-friendly reports from technical files